Sign In / Sign Out

 Gender Inclusive Housing accommodations are offered within each residential college community and on each campus.
 Each accommodation request is confidential and follows the federal Family Educational Rights and Privacy Act (FERPA), which affords students certain rights with respect to their education records.
 Staff members cannot disclose personal student information, unless a student submits a FERPA Consent for Access form.
 Our Gender Inclusive Housing accommodations are predominantly occupied by mixed gender family or sibling, as well as groups members of the LGBTQIA+ community and their allies.

 Requests for Gender Inclusive Housing may be submitted at any time of year, though the requests can only be accommodated based on space availability.
-New for the 2022-2023 academic year, first-year students who express interest in Gender Inclusive Housing have the ability to self-select a bed space on-campus that is identified as gender-dynamic, when these rooms are available.
+First-year students who express interest in Gender Inclusive Housing have the ability to self-select a bed space on-campus that is identified as gender-dynamic, when these rooms are available.
 By expressing interest in our Gender Inclusive Housing at Arizona State University, when selecting a room, you will see options that are coded as both gender-dynamic and options that are available for your own gender.

 If gender-dynamic rooms are not available at the time you are selecting a bed space, it is advised that you select something from our limited inventory, and we will continue to work with you to get you into Gender Inclusive Housing if and when spaces become available.